Susan Sarandon Under US Government Surveillance?

 A highly stylized Jennifer Lawrence is seen above in the House at the End of the Street poster.
 Relativity Media will release the Mark Tonderai thriller on Sept.
 21.

-In addition to The Hunger Games' Lawrence (a Best Actress Oscar nominee for Debra Granik's Winter's Bone), House at the End of the Street also features Elisabeth Shue (a Best Actress nominee for Mike Figgis' 1995 drama Leaving Las Vegas), Foreverland / My Soul to Take's Max Thieriot, Another Dirty Movie / Triple Dog's Nolan Gerard Funk, and Three Days in Havana / The Samaritan's Gil Bellows.
+In addition to The Hunger Games’ Lawrence (a Best Actress Oscar nominee for Debra Granik’s Winter’s Bone), House at the End of the Street also features Elisabeth Shue (a Best Actress nominee for Mike Figgis’ 1995 drama Leaving Las Vegas), Max Thieriot, Nolan Gerard Funk, and Gil Bellows.

 In House at the End of the Street, mother Sarah (Shue) and daughter Elissa (Lawrence) move into a house next door to another in which a gone-missing young girl had murdered her parents.
 Elissa befriends the surviving neighbor, Ryan (Thieriot), and it doesn’t too long for her to realize that more horror is about to be unleashed.

-Dream House / Borderline's David Loucka wrote the screenplay from a story by Terminator 3: Rise of the Machines / U-571 director Jonathan Mostow.
+David Loucka ( Dream House, Borderline) wrote the screenplay from a story by Terminator 3: Rise of the Machines / U-571 director Jonathan Mostow.

 Christian Bale & Bradley Cooper in ‘American Bullshit’?